 [Need a signed copy?
 Click here.]

-We periodically update these terms.
-If you have an active HubSpot subscription, we will let you know when we do via an email or in-app notification.
-You can find archived versions of the terms here.
+We update these terms from time to time.
+If you have an active HubSpot subscription, we will let you know when we do via email (if you have subscribed to receive email notifications via the link in our Master Terms) or via in-app notification.
+You can find archived versions of the DPA here.

 “Controller” means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the Processing of Personal Data.

 “Data Protection Laws” means all applicable worldwide legislation relating to data protection and privacy which applies to the respective party in the role of Processing Personal Data in question under the Agreement, including without limitation European Data Protection Laws, the CCPA and the data protection and privacy laws of Australia and Singapore; in each case as amended, repealed, consolidated or replaced from time to time.

 “Data Subject” means the individual to whom Personal Data relates.

 "Europe" means the European Union, the European Economic Area and/or their member states, Switzerland and the United Kingdom.

 “European Data” means Personal Data that is subject to the protection of European Data Protection Laws.